NosillaCast/time-adder-deadend/README.md

 # The Problem to be Solved

 I write blog posts which I then read out loud for my podcast.
 Ulysses tells me how long it will take me to read each post.
-I want to be able to add the times up for the blog psots I've written to see if my show will be the right length.
+I want to be able to add the times up for the blog posts I've written to see if my show will be the right length.
 I don't want it too short, and if I have too much content I want to move it to the next week.

 Oddly Excel and other spreadsheets I've tried have not been able to do this.
 They see time as a time of day, not elapsed time.
 It's tedious to do by hand, carrying over additions >60 seconds to the minutes, etc.